cloudflare/privacy-gateway-client-demo/README.md

 # Privacy Gateway Client Demo Application

-This sample application shows how to use the [app relay client](https://github.com/cloudflare/privacy-gateway-client-library) in a sample macOS application.
+This sample application shows how to use the [example Privacy Gateway client library](https://github.com/cloudflare/privacy-gateway-client-library) in a sample macOS application.
 It is meant for demonstration purposes only.

 To build and run the application, the following steps must be followed.